MADIDI NATIONAL PARK – BOLVIA

 07:30: Breakfast at the ecolodge.
 After breakfast, we set out on a 3-hour guided walk along the Mapajo and Matapalo Trails.
 Along these trails, you will see the Giant Kapok Tree (Ceiba Pentandra), Almendrillo Tree and the Strangler Fig Tree (Ficus sp).
 Your guide will provide an in-depth explanation of the diverse species of plants and how they are used for medicinal and practical purposes.
 It is a great opportunity to understand and appreciate the Amazon ecosystems, take in the pristine natural environment and observing different types of wildlife.
 Return to the ecolodge along the Dati Trail.

-14:00: Return to Rurrenabaque.
-On the way back, there is the option to visit Caquiahuara, where there is a nesting wall used by the red and green macaws and other species of parrot.
+13:30: Return to Rurrenabaque.
+On the way back, there is the Option to visit Caquiahuara, where there is a nesting wall used by the red and green macaws and other species of parrot.
 Birdwatching can be done anytime of year, but is most frequent from May to December.
-The trip continues on to Rurrenabaque.
-The boat trip is a great opportunity to see exotic species such as the capybara, tapir, turtles or caimans.
 The return trip by boat takes 2 hours.

 16:00 Arrival in Rurrenabaque.
 Transfer to your hotel or the airport to get back to La Paz (17:30)